Aliases for CHD1 Gene

 GeneCards Summary for CHD1 Gene

 CHD1 (Chromodomain Helicase DNA Binding Protein 1) is a Protein Coding gene.
-Diseases associated with CHD1 include familial gastric cancer.
+Diseases associated with CHD1 include photosensitive epilepsy.
 Among its related pathways are Chromatin Regulation / Acetylation.
 GO annotations related to this gene include methylated histone binding and ATP-dependent DNA helicase activity.
 An important paralog of this gene is CHD3.

 UniProtKB/Swiss-Prot for CHD1 Gene